 Janice Dean joined FOX News Channel (FNC) in January 2004 where she currently serves as senior meteorologist for the network.
 In addition, she is the morning meteorologist for FNC’s signature morning show, FOX & Friends (weekdays 6-9AM/ET) as well as contributes to FOX Weather, FOX News Media’s free ad-supported streaming television ("FAST") weather service.Read More

-During her time at the network, Dean has covered a slew of devastating storms including: Hurricanes Harvey, Irma, Sandy, Irene, Igor, Earl and Katrina.
-Most recently, Dean contributed to FNC’s coverage of the category four storm Hurricane Laura.
+Throughout her tenure with the network, Dean has covered a number of devastating storms including: Hurricanes Harvey, Irma, Sandy, Irene, Igor, Earl and Katrina.
+Most recently, Dean contributed to FNC’s coverage of the Hurricane Ida in 2021.

 Dean received an honors diploma from Algonquin College in Radio & Television Broadcasting.
-Janice is a member of the American Meteorological Society and was awarded the AMS Seal of Approval in 2009.
+She is a member of the American Meteorological Society and was awarded the AMS Seal of Approval in 2009.